If other players are unable to hear you in Xbox Live chat on your Xbox One Console, please check the following:

 First, unplug the headset from the Xbox One Controller.
 Then, disconnect the mic boom by pulling it straight out of the headset and plug the mic boom back in, making sure you hear a 'click' indicating that the mic boom is connected securely.
-This may take a couple of tries, and note the metal key alignment if you're having difficulty plugging in the mic boom.
+(This may take a couple of tries; if you are having difficulty plugging the mic boom back in, note the metal key alignment.)
 Finally, plug the headset back into the Xbox One Controller and try to use it in chat.

 2. The Headset Works With Another Device

 If the headset's mic still isn't working, plug the headset into a mobile phone and try making a call.
-If someone was able to hear you in the call, then the microphone itself is working properly; continue to Step 3.
-If someone was not able to hear you, skip to Step 5.
+Make sure the mobile phone itself is covered, to better ensure that the phone's internal mics do not pick up the sound instead of the headset's mic.
+If the other person was not able to hear you during that test call, continue to Step 3.
+If the other person was able to hear you during that test call, then the microphone itself is working properly; skip to Step 4.